jeremiahalex/project-3-starter/README.md

 <p>Register (if you have not yet done so), select a tutor according to your programming language and book a lesson. </p>

   <p><i>Leadership and learning are indispensable to each other.</i>John F. Kennedy</p>

+  ## User Stories
+   1. Users can search for tutors and their timings based on the languages available (based on what the teachers have offered)
+    2. Users can sign up as a tutor nd post their available lesson time  - which is really tuition time
+    3. Tutors can set, edit and delete lessons that they make - but once it is booked neither student nor tutor can delete it.
+    4. Users can book lessons from tutors and make payment
+    5. Email will be sent to both tutor and student to confirm the booking
+    6. Users, both students and tutors, can view their bookings through the bookings page
+    7. Both can also track which bookings are upcoming and which are completed.
+We based the completion status on the date time - if it has passed, it is considered done.

 ## ERD